rjmfernandes/jdbc_sink_write_contention/README.md

 * Confirm all fields in your topic key are part of the primary key.
 If any field of your topic key is not part of the primary key, or if you have no key at all, this will mean that with multiple sink tasks they will compete for same rows and so you will have deadlocks.
   - If you can't change either the topic key or the database table primary key consider using for your sink connector only 1 task.
   - If the performance burden of using just 1 task is too much leverage `max.retries` and dead letter topic.
+In general if deadlocks are frequent also combine with small `batch.size`.
 * Confirm if there are multiple independent sinks happening against the same database table.
 If there are then most likely you will hit deadlocks.
   - If you can't change that again leverage `max.retries` and dead letter topic.
 * Review your possible database triggers that may be competing for shared resources.